 useradd -M blahusername

 Creating a User and Specifying a Non-Standard Home Directory

 A user home directory doesn’t have to be in /home/blahusername.
 When a user is added to the system, their home directory can be specified like:

 useradd -d /var/blahsomeotherfolder blahusername

-Creating a User with a Specific User ID
+Creating a User with a Specific User ID on dedicated server

 Ordinarily a user will be automatically assigned a User ID (UID) when they’re created via the useradd command.
 However, you’ve got control and can manually specify the UID at creation time, by using the -u option, such as the below example that sets their ID as 1234.
 Be sure to avoid reusing a UID that’s already in use: